jswithalex/BACE-Winter2015/README.md

 ## Programming with JavaScript and jQuery

-## Table of Contents
+## Quick-Links
 + [Course Description](#course-description)
 + [Syllabus](#syllabus)

 ### Course Description:

-Websites today are no longer a collection of static pages; they behave more like desktop applications, responding to user interaction in a complex way.
-This increased functionality means that JavaScript, the programming language of the browser, is more important than ever.
-This project-based course will teach you how to turn your HTML pages into dynamic, application-like interfaces with JavaScript and jQuery.
+This class will teach you how to make your websites interactive using HTML, CSS, JavaScript and JavaScript libraries such as jQuery.

 #### Pre-Requisites:

-+ A working knowledge of HTML and CSS and familiarity with the internet.
++ A working knowledge of HTML and CSS (you should know how to put elements on a page and style them with CSS)
-+ Create a GitHub account to save your work on the web.
++ (not strictly required, but highly recommended) A GitHub account to save your work easily on the web.

 **Start Date**: Jan 15, 2015